MiniBEE: A New Form Factor for Compact Bimanual Dexterity

 \section{Design and Optimization}

 The core idea of the \OURS is to realize a compact bimanual manipulator in which each arm individually has reduced mobility, but the combined kinematic chain formed between the two grippers retains sufficient articulation (6+ DOF) to achieve extensive relative mobility.
 In other words, through careful intrinsic design, the \OURS provides a dexterous workspace in which one gripper can be positioned and oriented with respect to the other with high flexibility.
-Absolute positioning in the environment can then be provided by mounting the system on a standard robotic arm.
+Absolute positioning in the environment can then be provided by mounting the system on a standard robotic arm, which then expands the kinematic chain for each gripper relative to the overall world frame.
 This concept is illustrated in Fig.~\ref{fig:minibe_concept}.

-While 6+ intrinsic DOF are the theoretical minimum for arbitrary relative positioning, we find that the \emph{size} of the resulting dexterous workspace is strongly influenced by additional kinematic design choices.
+While 6+ intrinsic DOF are the theoretical minimum for arbitrary relative positioning, we find that the \emph{size} of the resulting dexterous workspace is strongly influenced by additional kinematic design choices, such as link lengths and joint limits, that will influence self-collisions and overall kinematic mobility at desired poses. .
 In this section, we describe our methodology for expanding this workspace while maintaining a low intrinsic DOF count, thereby keeping the \OURS compact and lightweight.
 In the following section, we show how these design properties enable efficient data collection and manipulation via imitation learning.